Miami International Airport: Other hub operations

 Pan Am was acquired by Delta Air Lines in 1991, but filed for bankruptcy shortly thereafter.
 Its remaining international routes from Miami to Europe and Latin America were sold to United Airlines for $135 million as part of Pan Am's emergency liquidation that December.
 United's Latin American hub offered 24 daily departures in the summer of 1992, growing to 36 daily departures to 21 destinations in the summer of 1994, but returned to 24 daily departures in the summer of 1995 and never expanded further.
 United ended flights from Miami to South America, and shut down its Miami crew base, in May 2004, reallocating most Miami resources to its main hub in O'Hare International Airport in Chicago.
 United ceased all mainline service to Miami in 2005 with the introduction of its low-cost product Ted.

-Iberia also established a Miami hub in 1992, positioning a fleet of DC-9 aircraft at MIA to serve destinations in Central America and the Caribbean.
-The hub took advantage of rights granted under the 1991 bilateral aviation agreement between the United States and Spain.
-During the 1990s, the airport had sterile international-to-international transit facilities in Concourse D (American, British, and Alitalia) and Concourse F (Iberia and four Central American carriers), and there were plans to establish a sterile corridor for international connecting passengers between six concourses.
-However, the September 11, 2001, attacks made it necessary for many foreigners to obtain a visa in order to transit the United States, and as a result, United Airlines and Iberia closed their hubs in 2004.

 Future

 MIA is projected to process 77 million passengers and 4 million tons of freight annually by 2040.
-To meet such a demand, the Miami-Dade Board of County Commissioners approved a $5 billion improvement plan to take place over 15 years and concluding in 2035.
+To meet such a demand, the Miami-Dade Board of County Commissioners approved a $5 billion improvement plan to take place over 15 years, concluding in 2035.
 The comprehensive plan includes concourse optimization, construction of two on-site luxury hotels, the demolition of Concourse G, and expansion of the airport's cargo capacity.

+In 2026, MIA will become a hub for soccer fans as the nearby Miami Freedom Park MLS stadium will be opening, connected to the airport via the MIA Mover; as well as being a main transportation point for fans for World Cup 2026 events in the Miami area and the seven games being hosted at Hard Rock Stadium, roughly 18 miles north of the airport.